-The action area could be subject to higher average summer temperatures and lower precipitation levels in the future as a result of climate change, which has the potential to cause higher water temperature in the creek.
+The action area could be subject to higher average summer temperatures and lower precipitation levels in the future as a result of climate change, which would lead to warmer creek temperatures.
 Reductions in the amount of precipitation would reduce the amount and extent of flow.
-For the proposed action, the above effects of climate change are unlikely to be detected by the time construction is completed.
-The short-term effects of the proposed action are expected to have elapsed prior to these climate change effects.
-The long-term changes in the channel at the bridge site is confined to a small area and unlikely to significantly magnify the likely climate change impacts.
+For this project, the above effects of climate change are unlikely to be detected by the time construction is completed.
+The short-term effects of the proposed action would have completely elapsed prior to these climate change effects.
+The long-term changes in the channel at the bridge sites are confined to small areas and are unlikely to significantly magnify the likely climate change impacts.